What is Regression analysis? What are the types of Regressions?

 Or did you ever wanted to know that how the corporates determine the prices that make their product sales and profit optimum?

 Then you are in the right place, it is not magic but it is just regression analysis.

 Regression analysis is a set of statistics tools and processes that allow the analyst to devise an estimated mathematical relationship between the causal effects and the end result.

-- Generally, this technique is used for forecasting and also used in causal effect relationship.
+- Generally, this technique is used for forecasting and also used in causal effect relationships.

-- This process is often used to create a mathematical formula which includes all the causal variables and the corresponding proportionality constant which combines to give a formula for the end product.
+- This process is often used to create a mathematical formula that includes all the causal variables and the corresponding proportionality constant which combines to give a formula for the end product.
 This end product is then used to forecast different scenarios.

 - This shows a significant relationship between the dependent/end result variable and the independent/causal variable.

 As we have now understood what Regression Analysis is, let us spend some time and go through different types of regressions that are available.

 There is majorly seven kinds of regression, but many other hybrids have been developed to match the requirements of the user.
 The seven kind of regression is as follows: